 Compared to standard poles, the Micro Stick is noticeably fat with a fairly wide diameter; that, in combination with the slightly bigger grip, thus gives the pole a higher volume fold.
 The tips are made with rounded hollow carbide point, which is ideal for this type of pole.
 However, they are quite expensive to replace and quite known to fall off on extended use.

-Features: Adjustment clamps, easy storage, flawless flick locks, comfortable cork grips and handles, can support up to 250 pounds, sharp tips that even stick into rocky trails, quick release adjustments, lightweight.
+Specific features: Adjustment clamps, easy storage, flawless flick locks, comfortable cork grips and handles, can support up to 250 pounds, sharp tips that even stick into rocky trails, quick release adjustments, lightweight

-Description: The Trail Ergo Cork Trekking Poles by Black Diamond features the Natural Cork grip, which provides 15-degree ergonomic corrective angle which relieves fatigue in your wrist.
+Description: The Black Diamond Trail Ergo Cork Trekking Poles feature the Natural Cork grip, which provides 15-degree ergonomic corrective angle which relieves fatigue in your wrist.
 The pole has a small diameter, with reduced weight, though this reduction didn’t affect the durability and strength.
 It has an extended foam sleeve, with soft ridges, located on the upper shafts, comfortable EVA foam which can handle terrain changes as well as switchbacks.

 This Black Diamond trekking pole has the comfortable and adjustable 360-degree full padded right and left-hand webbing wrist strap.
 With a 15-degree grip angle, it ensures optimal handles for both of your hands.
 If you sweat a lot, the natural cork wicks away the sweat as quick as it sets in.

 At the first few times you hold and use the poles, you may notice some vibrations, quite noticeably if you’re still trying to learn and plant the poles in a smooth motion.
 This is caused by the lightweight aluminum, though the interchangeable carbide tips provide a more secure grip on a variety of surfaces.